gamagoat/seamless-coop-backup-manager-steam-deck/README.md

 * [x] Create new backups
 * [x] Synchronize backups to a local machine
 * [x] List all relevant compatdata dirs
+* [ ] Download and unpack latest version of SeamlessCoop
 * [ ] Transfer backups from one version of SeamlessCoop to another
 * [ ] Generalize script to work with any game on Steam Deck